IIIF/api/source/presentation/4.0/properties.md

 #### backgroundColor

-This property sets the background color behind any painted resources on a spatial resource, such as a Canvas or Scene.
+This property sets the background color behind any painted resources on a spatial Container, such as a Canvas or Scene.

 The value _MUST_ be string, which defines an RGB color.
 It SHOULD be a hex value starting with "#" and is treated in a case-insensitive fashion.
 If this property is not specified, then the default value is client-dependent.